fabiocyro/line_navigation/README.md

 The camera package was installed thanks to this tutorial: https://gitlab.com/boldhearts/ros2_v4l2_camera

-The code runs with */image_raw/compressed* topic, so as long as you have this type of image, it will work regardless your camera drive
+The code runs with */image_raw/compressed* topic, so as long as you have this type of image, it will work regardless your camera driver.

 Then in your workstation launch the line navigation program:
 ```